 A second intake for new and existing applicants will be open

 10am AEST 27 September 2016 to 10am AEDT 11 October 2016.

 Stage one of the application and selection process requires applicants to submit an online application, including supporting documents and selection of up to four training regions, during the application period.
 The Department of Health then confirms each applicant’s eligibility to determine if they can proceed to the next stage.

-Applicants who have applied for the AGPT programme in previous years must register again as an applicant for entry into the AGPT programme in 2017.
+Applicants who have applied for the AGPT program in previous years must register again as an applicant for entry into the AGPT program in 2017.
 Depending on what year they previously applied, some aspects of the online application form may be able to be pre filled.
 All relevant supporting documents will need to be uploaded to the online application prior to submission.